Snoring Treatment in Tucson, AZ

 • Alcohol and sedatives: Medications and alcoholic drinks relax your muscles, obstructing airflow in your nose, mouth, and throat.

-• Extreme snoring that disrupts other people’s sleep
+• Loud snoring that disrupts others

 • Morning headaches

-• Trouble concentrating
+• Trouble focusing

 • Restless sleep